mauricioaniche/mauricioaniche.github.io/_talks/2020-03-06-test-code-engineering.md

 ---
-title: "Test Code Engineering: Workshop at University of Innsbruck"
+title: "Test Code Engineering"
 layout: page
 categories: ["talk"]
 ---

 Writing good test code is not easy.
-In this workshop (QSP labs at University of Innsbruck, 6/March/2020), I discussed:
+In this workshop, I discuss:

 * The testing pyramid
 * Design for testability